 About my material:

-After exploring numerous different clays over several years, I now work with two types of clay, both firing to stoneware temperatures.
-This gives both flexibility and a range of expression that feels full of endless possibilities.
 Community and public engagement often allows for clay to be given centre stage but I delight in finding new materials that work to meet the requirements of space that are essential in public settings.